-When someone talks about the Internet and mentions their “provider,” they are talking about their ISP.
+When someone talks about the Internet and mentions their “provider,” they talk about their ISP.
 Without an ISP, you can’t access the Internet.
 Your computers can have built-in modems and a router for your networking, but without an ISP, you will not have a connection to the Internet.

-In simpler words of a homeowner or an apartment fellow, the ISP is their “cable company” that offers Internet subscription in addition to their TV subscription.
+In simpler words, the question what is an ISP for a homeowner or an apartment fellow, the ISP is their “cable company” that offers an Internet subscription in addition to their TV subscription.

 What are the types of ISP’s and how do they operate?